-Executives in the security profession—and in this designation we include the retail loss prevention supervisors as well as corporate security and information security leadership—does not fit into such a mold.
+Executives in the security profession—and in this designation we include the retail loss prevention manager job description, as well as those of corporate security and information security leadership—does not fit into such a mold.
 We at the Security Executive Council have researched this profession in depth, and the diversity of experience, responsibility, authority, and background we’ve found is stunning.

 However, across this varied landscape, commonalities of successful leadership do exist.
-The council’s community is comprised of many individuals who are recognized as highly successful security / loss prevention supervisors.
+The council’s community is comprised of many individuals who are recognized as highly successful security leaders.
 Because they have allowed us access to their time and insights, we were in a position to uncover and identify similarities between them that contribute to strong performance.

 A series of in-depth interviews in 2009 led us to identify the following nine practices that the most successful leaders have in common:

 - The creation of a robust internal awareness program for the security/loss prevention department, including formal marketing and communication initiatives.